If you’re debating staying in Portmagee in Kerry, you’ve landed in the right place.

 1. The Moorings Guesthouse & Seafood Restaurant

-Located overlooking Portmagee harbour, The Moorings Guesthouse & Seafood Restaurant is a lovely little hotel with luxuriously appointed rooms in a top locale.
+Overlooking Portmagee harbour, The Moorings Guesthouse & Seafood Restaurant is a lovely little spot with finely appointed rooms.

 Check prices + see photos here